Skip to main content

 WOW!
 Internet provides no-contract service with month-to-month flexibility and standard 30-day cancellation notice.
 No-contract plans cost slightly more monthly but offer maximum flexibility.
 Data cap policies do not limit usage, providing truly unlimited data for heavy streaming or large households.
 Standard equipment policies apply with rental or purchase options.

 Even without contracts, verify cancellation notice requirements and equipment return deadlines to avoid surprise charges.
 No-contract flexibility proves especially valuable for military families, renters, or anyone with uncertain long-term housing plans.
-Always document your service terms in writing, save promotional offer details and confirmation emails, set calendar reminders for contract expiration dates, and photograph equipment serial numbers before installation as proof of condition.
+Always document your service terms in writing, save promotional offer details.
+Confirmation emails, set calendar reminders for contract expiration dates, and photograph equipment serial numbers before installation as proof of condition.

 Local Market Insights